Steak tartare: North America

 Steak tartare is served at many high-end restaurants in the United States.

-In Wisconsin, a variation of a steak tartare sandwich called a "cannibal sandwich" is popular among the descendants of German immigrants; it uses sirloin, rye bread, salt, pepper, and chopped onions.
+In Wisconsin, a variation of a steak tartare sandwich called a "cannibal sandwich" is popular among those of German descent; it uses sirloin, rye bread, salt, pepper, and chopped onions.

-A popular street food in Mexico, Carne Tártara or Carne Apache is a dish of ground beef cured in lime juice, like a ceviche.
+A popular street food in Mexico, carne tártara or carne apache, is a dish of ground beef cured in lime juice, like a ceviche.

 South America

 Chilean cuisine features a dish of prepared raw beef called crudos.

-In southern Brazil, influenced by German immigrants, it is known as Hackepeter or Carne de Onça in Curitiba, where this dish is very common and served covered with chives.
+In southern Brazil, German immigrants influenced Hackepeter or carne de onça in Curitiba, where this dish is very common and served covered with chives.

 Africa

 Ethiopians have long eaten a dish of raw, minced beef called kitfo.

+Asia

+Nepalese, especially the Newar of Kathmandu Valley, have long eaten raw meat dishes in Nepal.